Harshal-Ahire/WayCode/README.md

 # WayCode - AI-Powered Code Refactoring Agent

-An intelligent code refactoring assistant that learns your coding style using RAG (Retrieval-Augmented Generation) architecture with vector search and LLM integration.
+An intelligent CLI code refactoring assistant that learns your coding style using RAG (Retrieval-Augmented Generation) architecture with vector search and LLM integration.

 ## Features